 In a complex system, it's often not enough to suppress logging based on log-level.
 For instance, you might want to log the network subsystem with DEBUG log-level while the simulator subsystem with WARN log-level.
 To accomplish this EF Portal uses categories.
 Each category is a name, made up of name components separated by a ".".
-So a category named "network.interceptor.connected" is made up of three name components "network", "interceptor"

-and "connected", ordered from left to right.
+So a category named "network.interceptor.connected" is made up of three name components "network", "interceptor" and "connected", ordered from left to right.
 Every logger is associated with a category at creation.
-The left-most name component is the most generic category while the right-most name component is the most specific.
-So "network.interceptor.connected" is a child category of "network.interceptor", which is in turn a child category of "network".
+The left-most name component is the most generic category while the right-most name component is the most generic category while the right-most name component is the most generic category while the right-most name component is the most generic category of "network.interceptor", which is in turn a child category of "network".
 There is also a root category "" that is hidden.
 The main reason for structuring logging namespace in a hierarchical manner is to allow inheritance.
 A logger will inherit its parent log-level if it has not been explicitly set.
 This allows you to set the "network" logger to have INFO log-level and unless the "network.interceptor" has had its log-level set it will inherit the INFO log-level.